SymfonyCasts/asset-mapper/sfcasts/stimulus.md

 So that's the deep dive into how Stimulus works with AssetMapper.
-The important thing is that `bootstrap.js` loads a file that starts Stimulus... and that automatically loads everything inside of the `assets/controllers/` directory... as well as any 3rd party UX packages in `assets/controllers.json`.
+The important thing is that `bootstrap.js` loads a file that starts Stimulus... and that automatically loads everything inside the `assets/controllers/` directory... as well as any 3rd party UX packages in `assets/controllers.json`.
 Let's talk about *that* part of Stimulus next.